 Audiologist

-Audiologists work with people to prevent, assess, and diagnose hearing and balance problems.
-They also provide treatment and counselling.
+Audiologists work with people to prevent, assess, and diagnose hearing and balance issues.
+They also provide treatment, guidance, counselling, and aural habilitation or rehabilitation.

 There was an error.
 Please try again.